New role for white blood cells in the developing brain

 The blood-brain barrier also separates the brain from our body's immune system, which is why it has its own resident immune cells, called microglia, which trigger inflammation and tissue repair.
 Microglia arrive in the brain during embryonic development, and later on, the population becomes self-renewing.

 Yet, white blood cells--which are part of our immune system--have been found to play a role in different brain diseases, including multiple sclerosis, Alzheimer's and Parkinson's disease or stroke.
 Whether or not white blood cells can be found in healthy brains as well, and what they might be doing there, has been subject of intense debate.
-An interdisciplinary team of scientists led by Prof. Adrian Liston (Babraham Institute and VIB-KU Leuven) set out to find the answers.
+An interdisciplinary team of scientists led by Prof. Adrian Liston (VIB-KU Leuven, Babraham Institute) set out to find the answers.

 White blood cells in the brain